Lexogen-Tools/sars-cov-2_analysis/README.md

 Prior to alignment reads are trimmed with cutadapt.
 Reads which result in a length <20 or consist entirely of adapter sequences are removed.
 ### Alignment with bowtie2
 ```
-$ bowtie2 -x targets_SIRV109/sequences --mm -U path/to/outputdir/analysis/${sample}/R1.fastq.gz --quiet -S path/to/outputdir/analysis/${sample}/Aligned.out.sam
+$ bowtie2 -x targets_SIRV109/sequences --mm -L 10 -U path/to/outputdir/analysis/${sample}/R1.fastq.gz --quiet -S path/to/outputdir/analysis/${sample}/Aligned.out.sam
 ```
 The library preparation generates reads at 4 locations on the SARS-CoV-2 virus genome and on one location of a spike-in control of Lexogen's RNA-Seq spike in controls (SIRVs, https://www.lexogen.com/sirvs/).
 The alignment is performed with bowtie2.
-The standard settings of bowtie satisfy the requirements for this analysis.
 ### Counting with featureCounts
 ```
 $ featureCounts -a targets/annotation.gtf -o path/to/outputdir/analysis/${sample}/src.byfeature -t feature -g target_id -M --fraction -p -B -d 30 -s 2 -C path/to/outputdir/analysis/${sample}/Aligned.out.sam